mpv-player/mpv/DOCS/man/input.rst

     it was somehow killed or returned an error status has to be queried from the result value.

+    This command can be asynchronously aborted via API.

 ``quit [<code>]``
     Exit the player.
 If an argument is given, it's used as process exit code.